KeerthanaDasharatha/Google-Play-Store-App-Analysis/README.md

 Explore correlations between app size, rating, installs, and last updated.

 ## Key Insights:
-* Most apps are rated highly (right-skewed rating distribution).
+* Most apps are highly rated (it suggests that most user reviews are positive).

 * Free apps dominate the Play Store, but paid apps have varied install trends.